Ontario-Montclair School District

 SPECIAL ED TRANSPORTATION:

-Students in special education programs that have a special transportation request noted on their IEP will receive the needed services.
+Students in special education programs that have a specific transportation request noted on their IEP will receive the needed services.

 1. Request for Service: All requests should be directed to the Special Ed Department via a “Transportation Request-Change Form.”
 The Special Ed Department will process this form and forward to Transportation.
 After Transportation receives the form, it can take up to 10 working days to place a student on a route.
 Transportation will notify the parent and school of the route number and pickup times after all arrangements have been made.